-- 1 Schools must exchange register keepers in pairs or threes (Para 372). - Outside coaches are allowed. - 3 A tie for the first prize will be shot off (Para 510a) on First Thursday after the Ashburton 500 yards distance. - 4 A competitor eligible for a reserved prize must sign the certificate on his ticket in memory of her husband, CW Kinder CMG, and eight NRA Gold Medals
+- 1 CCFs must exchange register keepers in pairs or threes (Para 372). - 2 Outside coaches are allowed. - 3 A tie for the first prize will be shot off (Para 510a) on First Thursday after the Ashburton 500 yards distance. - 4 A competitor eligible for a reserved prize must sign the certificate on his ticket.